danbev/learning-v8/notes/snapshots.md

 ### Internal Fields
+We looked at how external functions can be handled when creating a snapshot, but we also have to be able to deal with things like classes and be able to serialize/deserialize them (at least that is my understading so far).

 When adding a Context to SnapshotCreator there is a parameter named `callback` which is of type `SerializeInternalFieldsCallback` :
 ```c++